SAP-samples/teched2023-XP185v/README.md

 Now you are ready to start the exercises.

 💡In some of the exercises you will be asked to switch from one user to another.
 This works more reliable if you use the Incognito mode of your browser.
-Without the Icognito mode, you may run into situations where you are authenticated automatically with the wrong user.
+Without the Incognito mode, you may run into situations where you are authenticated automatically with the wrong user.

 ## Exercises